 Considerations for award nominations included innovative features of the campaign, specific results, and the collaboration involved in executing the project.

 For more than 50 years, the Maryland Tourism Coalition has brought together the tourism industry to enhance business growth and to promote the development of Maryland tourism.
 The Maryland Tourism Coalition is the only statewide membership association representing all segments of the hospitality and tourism industry, emphasizing government affairs, business growth, professional development, and alliances with other tourism organizations, the business community, and state and local governments.

 Established in 1965, the Chesapeake Bay Maritime Museum is a world-class maritime museum dedicated to preserving and exploring the history, environment, and people of the entire Chesapeake Bay, with the values of relevancy, authenticity, and stewardship guiding its mission.
-Serving more than 75,000 guests each year, CBMM’s campus includes a floating fleet of historic boats and 12 exhibition buildings, situated in a park-like, waterfront setting along the Miles River and St Michaels harbor.
-Charitable gifts to CBMM’s annual fund support the museum’s educational programs, with online giving and more information at cbmm.org/donate.
+Charitable gifts to the museum’s annual fund support CBMM’s education, restoration and exhibition programming, with online donations made at cbmm.org/donate.